Krod7435/ActiveDirectoryLabWork/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
 In this lab i demonstrated how to create an Active Directory home lab environment using Oracle Virtual Box.
-I started by configuring and running the lab to show a understand of how active directory and windows networking works.
+I started by configuring and running the lab to show a understanding of how active directory and windows networking works.
 This is a home lab test i made myself to test out for my own results i managed to obtain.
 Please let me know if you have any questions to discuss the active directory home lab with me.
 <br />